Camp Lejeune Water Contamination Settlement - Find Out Here if You Qualify.

 Our experienced North Carolina lawyers are committed to providing truck accident victims with compassionate and high-quality legal representation.
 We are a client-oriented law firm that utilizes state-of-the-art case management tools and focuses on providing one-on-one client service.
 We will handle the injury claim so our clients can focus on recovering their health and moving forward with their lives.

-Contact a North Carolina Truck Accident Attorney
+Contact Our North Carolina Truck Accident Attorneys Now

 If you or a loved one has been seriously injured in a truck accident in North Carolina that may have been caused by fatigue and/or an Hours of Service violation, you need an experienced truck accident attorney to advise you.
 The legal team at Younce, Vtipil, Baznik & Banks, P.A., offers a free consultation to review your legal options after a truck accident and discuss our approach to your potential claim.
 Contact us today online or at (919) 661-9000.